reactive/data-client/docs/core/guides/debugging.md

 ![redux-devtools](/img/redux-devtool-diff.png)

-## Understanding Rest Hooks Cache
+## Understanding Reactive Data Client Cache

-Rest Hooks uses the flux architecture to make it easy to understand and debug.
-This also has the benefit of making Rest Hooks concurrent mode compatible.
+Reactive Data Client uses the flux architecture to make it easy to understand and debug.
+This also has the benefit of making Reactive Data Client concurrent mode compatible.

 The same [core principals of redux](https://redux.js.org/introduction/core-concepts) apply to this store's design.